TUBAF-IfI-LiaScript/VL_EingebetteteSysteme/11_Modell_CPU.md

 state jmafork <<fork>> : Evaluate A_15
 state "Csa\n(load switches state to a)" as Csa : A ← SWR state "Jsr1\n(Set Programcounter to Operant)" as Jsr1 : A ← PC_11-0
-state "Jsr2\n(special Fetch0, load Operant to MBR and program counter)" as Jsr2 : "MBR ← IR_11-0\nPC ← IR_11-0"
+state "Jsr2\n(special Fetch0, load Operant to MBR and program counter)" as Jsr2 : MBR ← IR_11-0\nPC ← IR_11-0
 state "Fetch0\n(prepare instruction load)" as Fetch0 : MAR ← PC
 state "Other Operations ..." as OTHER : ...
 state "Rest\n(reset program counter)" as Reset : PC ← 0x0000